apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 Pulsar also provides some knobs to configure they size of requests sent to S3.

 - ```s3ManagedLedgerOffloadMaxBlockSizeInBytes``` configures the maximum size of a "part" sent during a multipart upload.
+Default is 64MB.
 - ```s3ManagedLedgerOffloadReadBufferSizeInBytes``` configures the block size for each individual read when reading back data from S3.
+Default is 1MB.

 In both cases, these should not be touched unless you know what you are doing.